p2kmgcl/redux-scalable/README.md

 - [ ] Think about a shortcut for `makeSelector() ==> .toJS()` process
 - [ ] Deprecate usage of `Symbol` and generate unique strings, it seems that redux does not like them
+- [ ] If rejected promises receive an `Error` object it must be parsed and transformed into a valid plain JS object with the error properties

 __Content index__: